The Sovereign Franchise | Joshua T. Berglan

 • Can begin as a workshop, cohort, semester, or certificate program

-• Joshua can teach directly or train facilitators
+• Joshua can teach directly; delivery scales through certified facilitators

 • Lowest infrastructure burden for the host